Master Food Volunteer Programs

 2006 - Jerri Hefling & Mary Ann Maisch

-Become a Master Food Volunteer Today! (pdf)
+Master Food Volunteer Applications (pdf)

 Contact Franny Eastwood, fmeastwo@ksu.edu or call 913-795-2829 with questions about what being a Master Food Volunteer entails.